NEWBR33D/BetterSpawnsPlus/README.md

     "hydrationLoopTime": [integer]
     "hydrationDecreasePerLoopTime": [integer/decimal]
 ```
-- this option changes the energy and hydration lost per minute while in raid
+- This option changes the amount of energy and hydration lost per minute while in raid.
 ```
 "healthInHideout":
     "healthRegenerationMultiplier": [integer/decimal]
     "energyRegenerationLoopTime": [integer]
     "hydrationRegenerationLoopTime": [integer]
 ```
-- this option changes the energy, hydration, and health regeneration time while in hideout
+- This option changes the energy, hydration, and health regeneration time while in the hideout or menu screen.
 ```
 "removeFreeHealTrialLevelsAndRaids": [true/false]
 ```
-- this option removes the free heals you get after raids
-- for those of you that want to make the game more difficult
+- This option removes the free heals you get after raids and is meant for those of you that want to make the game more difficult at the start of a new profile.
 ```
 "allowTacticalClothingForBothFactions": [true/false]
 ```
-- this option allows all tactical clothing to be avilable for both bear and usec
+- This option allows all tactical clothing to be available for both bear and usec.
 ```
 "unlockAllTacticalClothingForFree": [true/false]
 ```
-- this option unlocks all tactical clothing for free
+- This option unlocks all tactical clothing for free.

 ### **Hideout Options:**
 ```
 "constructionTimeMultiplier": [integer/decimal]
 ```
-- this option either increases or decreases the construction time in hideout
-- for example if the number is set to 0.025 then a construction that takes 24 hours will now take 36 minutes
+- This option can either increase or decrease the construction time in the hideout.
+For example: If the number is set to 0.025 then a construction that takes 24 hours will now only take 36 minutes.
 ```
 "productionTimeMultiplier": [integer/decimal]
 ```
-- this option either increases or decreases the production time in hideout
+- This option can either increase or decrease the production time in the hideout.

 ###**Traders Options:**
 ```
 "repairCostMultiplierForAllTraders": [integer/decimal]
 ```
-- this option either increases or decreases traders item repair cost
-- for example if the number is set to 0.75 then a reapir that costs 30,000 will now cost 22,500
+- This option can either increase or decrease traders item repair costs.
+For example: If the number is set to 0.75 then a repair that normally costs 30,000 roubles will now only cost 22,500 roubles.
 ```
 "insuranceMultiplier": [integer/decimal]
 ```
-- this option changes the cost of insurance
+- This option changes the cost of insurance.
+For example: If the number is set to 0.50 then insurance that normally costs 15,000 roubles will now only cost 7,500 roubles.
 ```
 "returnChancePercent": [%]
 ```
-- percent chance that a trader returns your insured items
+- This option set the chance that a trader returns your insured items.
 ```
 "minReturnTime": [integer]
 "maxReturnTime": [integer]
 ```
-- these set the min/max return time of insured items
+- These options set the minimum and maximum return time of insured items (in hours).
-- must be a whole number, no decimals (in hours)
 ```
 "repairQualityDegradation": [integer/decimal]
 ```
-- this option sets the amount of degradation applied to gear/weapons during repairs
+- This option sets the amount of degradation applied to gear/weapons during repairs.
-- setting this to zero will remove any degradation during repairs
+- Setting this option to zero will prevent any gear/weapon degradation during repairs.

 ### **Misc Options:**
 ```
 "replaceTradersProfilePics": [true/false]
 ```
-- this option uses my custom trader profile pics that i think look better than the original
+- This option uses my custom trader profile pictures that I think look better than the original.
-> IMPORTANT: clean the temp files in the launcher settings for the trader profile pictures to show
+> IMPORTANT: Clean the temporary files in the launcher settings for the trader profile pictures to show.
 ```
 "replaceLauncherBackground": [true/false]
 ```
-- this option uses my preffered launcher background images
+- This option uses my preferred launcher background images.
-- a random image will be chosen each time you restart the server and launcher
+- A random image will be chosen each time you restart the server and launcher.
-- launcher background artwork created by [Vlad Novikov](https://www.artstation.com/yu2673) and [Eugene Shushliamin](https://www.artstation.com/geck)
+- All launcher background artwork is created by [Vlad Novikov](https://www.artstation.com/yu2673) and [Eugene Shushliamin](https://www.artstation.com/geck).
-> IMPORTANT: clean the temp files in the launcher settings for the launcher backgrounds to show
+> IMPORTANT: Clean the temporary files in the launcher settings for the launcher backgrounds to show.